Engineering

 The pattern is not free, and the teams who have shipped it know this.
 Three real costs.

-One — feature lag.
+Feature lag is the first.
 Anthropic releases a new feature, the abstraction layer does not support it yet, the team either waits or punches through the abstraction and accepts a regression in independence.
 We typically see a one-to-three-week lag between provider feature releases and abstraction-layer support.
 For teams that need to be on the frontier of every feature the day it ships, this is intolerable.
 For most enterprise teams, it is a fine trade.

 Teams who decide the cost is too high are usually building one of three things: a low-stakes prototype where switching cost never materialises, a low-volume internal tool where migration would be trivial anyway, or a workload so deeply tuned to one provider's capability surface that the abstraction is fighting the design.
 For these cases, skip the pattern.
 For production systems where switching cost matters at procurement renewal time, the pattern pays.